Super Bowl Winning Quarterbacks

 Which Quarterback Has Won The Most Super Bowls?

 Patriots’ quarterback Tom Brady is in a class of his own when it comes to Super Bowl success.
 He won his first Lombardi Trophy in the 2002 Super Bowl, upsetting the “Greatest Show on Turf” Rams to bring the Patriots their first-ever Super Bowl title and claiming the game’s MVP award.
 He would add additional titles in 2004 and 2005 before a lengthy hiatus.
 Ten years later, in 2015, Brady’s Patriots overcame the Seahawks’ legendary “Legion of Boom” defense for his fourth ring, tying Joe Montana and Terry Bradshaw for the most all-time.
-In 2017, Brady led a record 25-point comeback in the Super Bowl to defeat the Atlanta Falcons and claim his record fifth ring.
+In 2017, Brady led a record 25-point comeback against the Super Bowl betting odds to defeat the Atlanta Falcons and claim his record fifth ring.
 He padded his lead with a sixth and seventh championship in 2019 and 2021, except his last one came with the Tampa Bay Buccaneers, not the New England Patriots to cap off the most Super Bowls in the history of Super Bowl QBs.

 How Many Quarterbacks Have Won Multiple Super Bowls?